vouch/helm-charts/charts/vouch/README.md

 ## Changelog

+3.2.1
+  * Version can be overridden by specifying `image.tag`

 3.2.0
   * Default app version is now 0.39.
-Version can be overridden by specifying `image.tag`

 3.1.0
   * Add extraEnvVars option to add env variables to the vouch deployment